Shrubberer/grpc-delay-chain/README.md

 # gRPC Delay + Forward Service

-A minimal Python gRPC service for chained request testing, latency simulation, and multi-hop behavior modeling in Kubernetes or OpenShift.
+A minimal Python gRPC service for chained request testing, latency simulation, and multi-hop behavior modeling in OpenShift.

 It exposes a `HelloService` with a single `SayHello` method that can: